OpenMachine-ai/tinyfive/README.md

 - TinyFive is not optimized for speed (but for ease-of-use and [LOC](https://en.wikipedia.org/wiki/Source_lines_of_code)).
 - You could use PyPy to speed it up (see e.g. the [Pydgin paper](https://www.csl.cornell.edu/~berkin/ilbeyi-pydgin-riscv2016.pdf) for details).
 - If you only use the upper-case instructions such as `ADD()`, then TinyFive is very fast because there is no instruction decoding.
 And you should be able to accelerate it on a GPU or TPU.
-- If you use the lower-case instructions with `enc()` and `exe()`, then execution of these functions is slow as they involve look-up and string matching with O(n) complexity where "n" is the total number of instructions.
-The current implementations of `enc()` and `dec()` are optimized for ease-of-use and readability.
+- If you use the lower-case instructions with `asm()` and `exe()`, then execution of these functions is slow as they involve look-up and string matching with O(n) complexity where "n" is the total number of instructions.
+The current implementations of `asm()` and `dec()` are optimized for ease-of-use and readability.
 A faster implementation would collapse multiple look-ups into one look-up, optimize the pattern-matching for the instruction decoding (bits -> instruction), and change the order of the instructions so that more frequently used instructions are at the top of the list.
 [Here is an older version](https://github.com/OpenMachine-ai/tinyfive/blob/2aa4987391561c9c6692602ed3fccdeaee333e0b/tinyfive.py) of TinyFive with a faster `dec()` function that collapses two look-ups (`bits -> instruction` and `instruction -> uppeer-case instruction`) and doesn't use `fnmatch`.

 ## Latest status
 - TinyFive is still under construction, many things haven't been implemented and tested yet.